academiccoin/academiccoin/doc/build-msw.md

 Copyright (c) 2009-2013 Bitcoin Developers
-Copyright (c) 2013 Feathercoin Developers
+Copyright (c) 2013 academiccoin Developers
 Distributed under the MIT/X11 software license, see the accompanying file COPYING or http://www.opensource.org/licenses/mit-license.php.
 This product includes software developed by the OpenSSL Project for use in the [OpenSSL Toolkit](http://www.openssl.org/).
 This product includes cryptographic software written by Eric Young ([eay@cryptsoft.com](mailto:eay@cryptsoft.com)), and UPnP software written by Thomas Bernard.

-See readme-qt.rst for instructions on building Feathercoin-Qt, the graphical user interface.
+See readme-qt.rst for instructions on building academiccoin-Qt, the graphical user interface.

 WINDOWS BUILD NOTES